-Once the contract is signed, an instructor or administrator will be in contact to establish the program schedule (which weeks and which days).
+Once the contract is signed, an instructor or administrator will be in contact to establish the program schedule.
 Once this schedule is set, any variation from it (on the part of the student or instructor) must be agreed to in advance.

 At the end of the program, the instructor will write a narrative summary of the student’s progress and effort in the course.
 This will be given to the student and parent as well as to the Humanities department.